 \section{Preliminaries}

-Recall that we are interested in the problems of maximizing a submodular function subject to either a matroid or bipartite matching constraint.
-In \cref{ssc:problem_definition} we give the definitions necessary for formally stating these problems.
-Then, in \cref{ssc:settings} we define the data stream model in which we study the above problems.
+Recall that we are interested in the problem of maximizing a submodular function subject to a matroid constraint.
+In \cref{ssc:problem_definition} we give the definitions necessary for formally stating this problem.
+Then, in \cref{ssc:settings} we define the data stream model in which we study the problem.
 Finally, in \cref{ssc:additional_definitions} we present some additional notation and definitions that we use.